ulflor/wavepacket/doc/tutorials/schroedinger_cat.md

 ```

 Both descriptions, wave function and density operator, share the grid, and
-the operator structure, so only set it up once.
+the operator structure, so we only need to set it up once.

 ```{code-cell}
 degree_of_freedom = wp.grid.PlaneWaveDof(-15, 15, 128)